The Concept of Character in the Reich and Lowen Tradition

 Character is what seems to give life meaning and create an identity.
 A person tends not to see it as a handicap but rather an asset.
 In many ways, separating one's sense of self from a formed character seems like death.
 Character then, in this tradition, refers not only to a set of blocks and limitations, but also, and this is its dynamic quality, to an adaptive self that seeks love through conforming to an image of lovability and acceptability.
 The person does not usually realize they are conforming, rather he or she believes they are pursuing goodness.
 Character, however, differs from a 'false self.'
 A false self is a compensatory mental product that often is meant to refute the physical and biographical reality of the person.
 The prevalence of false selves is one reason that self-diagnosis of character often fails.
 It is the actual body, not the conscious aspirations that defines character.

 Lowen defined five characters: Schizoid, Oral, Psychopathic, Masochist, and Rigid.
 He stated that this was not a classification of people but rather defensive positions.
 In his writings, Lowen 'defined' how characters are defined.
 His system works as a 'forced choice' --everyone one sees walking on the street for instance, can placed in one of the five characters.
-I have followed the forced-choice' tradition, but added two more non-Lowenian characters (the Swollen Character of Stanley Keleman), because it seems useful.
+I have followed the forced-choice' tradition, but added one non-Lowenian characters (the Swollen Character of Stanley Keleman), because it seems useful.
 For a time, I had taken into the list the Symbiotic Character of Stephen M. Johnson.
 However, I have removed it as a distinct character and added Johnson's construct in the form of 'borderline narcissist' to the discussion of narcissism as a condition also in this section.